 Cambodia - Market OverviewCambodia - Market Overview

 Cambodia has experienced rapid economic growth over the last decade.
-Cambodian gross domestic product (GDP) has grown at around seven percent over the past decade and it is expected to continue to grow at a similar rate in 2017.
-In 2016, Cambodia graduated to lower-middle income status as measured by the World Bank with a Gross National Income (GNI) per capita of $1,070.
+Cambodia’s gross domestic product (GDP) has grown at around seven percent per year over the past decade, and it is expected to continue growing at a similar rate for the next several years.
+Cambodia’s Gross National Income (GNI) per capita stood at $1,230 in 2017, having graduated to lower-middle income status as measured by the World Bank in 2016.
 The country, however, remains one of the poorest in Asia.
-It is still reliant on foreign aid, with donor support totaling approximately 25 percent of the government’s budget in 2016.
-Despite the strong performance of the garment, tourism, and construction/real estate sectors, Cambodia remains an agrarian country.
+Cambodia is still reliant on foreign aid, with donor support totaling approximately 25 percent of the government’s budget.
+Despite the strong performance of the garment, tourism, construction, and real estate sectors, Cambodia remains an agrarian country.

 Cambodia Trade Development and Promotion